elotl/try-nova/tutorials/poc-smart-scheduling.md

 1. `kubectl --context=kind-workload-1 create namespace microsvc-demo`
 2. `kubectl --context=kind-workload-2 create namespace microsvc-demo`
-3. `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl create namespace microsvc-demo`
+3. `kubectl --context=nova create namespace microsvc-demo`
-4. `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl apply -f sample-group-scheduling/policy.yaml` This policy is saying, for any objects with label `microServicesDemo: "yes"`, group them based on the *value of the "color" label* and schedule a group to any cluster which has enough resources to run them.
+4. `kubectl --context=nova apply -f sample-group-scheduling/policy.yaml` This policy is saying, for any objects with label `microServicesDemo: "yes"`, group them based on the *value of the "color" label* and schedule a group to any cluster which has enough resources to run them.
 5. Now, let's create green and blue instances of our app:
     ```shell
-    KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl apply -f sample-group-scheduling/blue-app.yaml -n microsvc-demo
+    kubectl --context=nova apply -f sample-group-scheduling/blue-app.yaml -n microsvc-demo
-    KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl apply -f sample-group-scheduling/green-app.yaml -n microsvc-demo
+    kubectl --context=nova apply -f sample-group-scheduling/green-app.yaml -n microsvc-demo
     ```
 6. Verifying whether the objects were assigned to the correct ScheduleGroup can be done by describing an object and looking at events:
     ```shell
-    $ kubectl describe deployment frontend -n microsvc-demo
+    $ kubectl --context=nova describe deployment frontend -n microsvc-demo
     Name:                   frontend
     Namespace:              microsvc-demo
     CreationTimestamp:      Wed, 01 Feb 2023 15:42:31 +0100